-13 Best sunscreen for kids and toddlers, according to medical experts
+The best sunscreen for kids, according to our tests and medical experts

-a collage showing the best sunscreen for kids
+A collage of the best sunscreen for kids

-Whilst the effects of too much sun exposure are bad for both old and young skin, it's incredibly dangerous for small kids.
-"Babies and children have very sensitive skin and are more prone to sunburn (opens in new tab), which is by far the most common form of sun damage in children," Dr Sandra Gamper tells us, expert at Etre Vous and GP and Cosmetic Doctor at Miriderma.
-"Severe cases of sunburn, sometimes called heatstroke, sunstroke, or heat exhaustion (opens in new tab), can cause severe redness, blistering, pain, headaches, fever, nausea and dehydration.
+Whilst the effects of too much sun exposure are bad for both old and young skin, it's incredibly dangerous for small children.
+"Babies and children have very sensitive skin and are more prone to sunburn, which is by far the most common form of sun damage in children," Dr Sandra Gamper says GP and Cosmetic Doctor at Miriderma.
+"Severe cases of sunburn, sometimes called heatstroke, sunstroke, or heat exhaustion, can cause severe redness, blistering, pain, headaches, fever, nausea and dehydration.
 This can quickly develop into a medical emergency if not treated quickly."
 Avoid the experience with sensible sun exposure habits, protective UV clothing and of course, our tried and tested selection of the best sunscreen for kids.

 The best sunscreen for kids: